History of the Jews in Kharkiv: Holocaust

-During the Holocaust, the 6th Army led by General Friedrich Paulus occupied Kharkiv on October 24, 1941 and enacted martial law.
+During the Holocaust, the 6th Army led by General Walter von Reichenau occupied Kharkiv on October 24, 1941 and enacted martial law.
 Most of the Jews fled, however the commander ordered the capture of Jews and had many shot.
 The German headquarters, as well as several buildings in the city center, were blown up a few weeks later on November 14 by time bombs set by the retreating Red Army.
 Casualties included the commander, Generalleutnant Georg Braun, and staff of the 68th Infantry Division.
 The Germans then arrested hundreds of civilians, including many Jews, and hanged them from the balconies of large buildings.

 The Stadtkommandant ordered the confinement of the Jewish population to a barracks shantytown near the Kharkiv Tractor Plant on December 14, and within two days, 20,000 Jews were gathered there.
 The barracks had windows, doors, or heating.
 No food was allowed in and water was limited, causing many to die of disease and starvation.
 Sonderkommando 4a, commanded by SS Standartenführer Paul Blobel of Einsatzgruppe C, began shooting them in December and continued the killings throughout January using a gas van.
 This vehicle was modified to hold 50 people and drove around the city, slowly killing those trapped inside with carbon monoxide emitted from the vehicle itself and channeled into an airtight compartment.
 The victims died from a combination of carbon monoxide poisoning and suffocation.
 The ghetto was liquidated in early January, and 15,000 Jews were murdered at Drobytsky Yar, along with another 6,685 murdered in the city.